ewendel/elm-workshop/README.md

 Next up - let's render our card to the screen.
 Write the following function:

-`viewCard: { id: String } -> Html a`
+`viewCard: { id: String ] -> Html msg`

 ### About the scary type..

-Don't worry about that scary type `Html a` - we'll learn more about that later!
+Don't worry about that scary type `Html msg` - we'll learn more about that later!
 Simply put, it's just saying that "hey, our Html will emit som actions later on, and they'll be of type _a_ (which is a type placeholder)

 ### Rendering HTML to the screen